Of course it is. Communication is terrible everywhere.

 Those all-important connections also require attentive management throughout the life of the project.
 With all the other demands on his/her attention, the project manager cannot afford to neglect relationships – and they can’t be handled on the fly along with all the other busyness of the day.

-While the project manager must never let that communication bond weaken, he/she also will be looking to establish and maintain appropriate mutual understandings with other stakeholders.
+manager must never let that communication bond weaken, he/she also will be

+stakeholders.
 And, certainly, the team members gathered around the project manager have to receive serious and sustained portions of time and attention.

 None of this is possible if the project manager cannot also be a top delegator, problem-solver, negotiator, persuader and leader.